Frequently Asked Questions

 Pickup and drop-off times are approximate, and families should allow 10 minutes of flexibility from the scheduled pickup and drop-off times.
 Students should arrive at the designated stop at least five minutes before their scheduled pickup time.

-How will I know if a bus my student is on is delayed?
+How will I know if my student's bus is delayed?

 If I am new or move during the school year how will I know what bus to ride?

-Bus assignments for new students and new addresses may take 3-5 schools days for regular enrollment, and up to 10 school days for enrollment in special education programs.
+Proof of residency is required before a student can be assigned to a Lindbergh bus route.
+Once residency is verified, new students and new addresses will take 3-5 schools days for regular enrollment, and up to 10 school days for enrollment in special education programs.
 Stop requests are processed in the order in which they are received, with an emphasis on student safety.
 Same-day bus service for new students and new addresses is not possible.
 If a new stop has to be created and existing drop-off times are changed, three additional days may be required to ensure adequate communication to all families impacted by the changes.
 Families are responsible for transportation until a permanent bus stop is established.

 What is the state law regarding the placement of bus stops?